Florida families and friends desperate for answers as rescue operation continues in condo collapse

 Cranes were removing heavy pieces of concrete and other large debris from the pile on Friday, trying to create areas of space for rescue teams to tunnel into from above.

-At the same time, rescue personnel were burrowing underneath the building with saws and jackhammers to try to find survivors.
+At the same time, rescue personnel was burrowing underneath the building with saws and jackhammers to try to find survivors.

 Retired Miami-Dade fire rescue Chief David Downey said Friday that the rescue teams, who were scouring above and below the pile of rubble for signs of survivors, are putting themselves in harm's way.